ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 mbed compile --target K64F --toolchain IAR
 ```

 Verify the build succeeds.
-If it fails, [please see the debugging page](../tutorials/debugging.html).
+Make sure the program runs correctly, if it fails, [please see the debugging page](../tutorials/debugging.html).

 You now have a working baseline and are ready to add a new target.